topherCantrell/FSM/README.md

 Left is the Raspberry Pi running the state machine in NodeJS.
 Right is the Parallax Propeller running the state machine in SPIN.
 ![](https://github.com/topherCantrell/FSM/blob/master/art/photo1.jpg)

 The Raspberry Pi playing the Tic Tac Toe Tome.
-The Pi found the winning case coded purposefully into the book.
+The Pi found the one winning case coded purposefully into the book.
 ![](https://github.com/topherCantrell/FSM/blob/master/art/photo2.jpg)

 The hardware schematics and connections to the CPUs.